AntoPISA/MAME_SupportFiles/category.ini/readme/readme.txt

 - Clones Arcade.ini: List of arcade clone machines (to complete MAMEUI).
 - driver.ini: MAME machines divided by drivers.
 - freeplay.ini: MAME machines with free-play option (only arcade).
+- mame.ini: List with MAME machines (items previously included in MESS are excluded).
+- mame_BIOS.ini: List with MAME BIOSes only.
+- mame_NOBIOS.ini: List with MAME machines only (items previously included in MESS are excluded, as are BIOSes).
 - Mechanical Arcade.ini: List of mechanical arcade machines (to complete MAMEUI).
 - mess: List with all others machines in MAME.
 - monochrome.ini: MAME machines divided by colors.